-Fringe Areas of Campus: While the City of Tuscaloosa has primary jurisdiction and responsibility in all areas off-campus within the city limits, UAPD can and do respond to most incidents that occur near campus which includes fires and arson.
+Fringe Areas of Campus: While the City of Tuscaloosa has primary jurisdiction and responsibility in all areas off-campus within the city limits, UAPD can and do respond to most incidents that occur near campus including incidents of fire and arson.
 To report an off-campus fire, contact 911.